kukulich/home-assistant-jablotron100/README.md

 3. Check log - it should be empty when everything works
 4. Does any problem occur?
 Report [issue](https://github.com/kukulich/home-assistant-jablotron100/issues) or join [Discord](https://discord.gg/bNmaB6n)

+Even if everything works for you, you can join the Discord.
+We would be happy if you can test some things so we can make the integration more robust.

 ## Credits

 Big thanks to [plaksnor](https://github.com/plaksnor/), [Horsi70](https://github.com/Horsi70/) and [Shamshala](https://github.com/Shamshala/) for their work on previous integration.